 CK, CKLA |

-“Core Knowledge,” publisher of the NTK books (What Your Nth Grader Needs to Know).
-“Core Knowledge Language Arts,” a preschool through fifth grade language arts program.
+“Core Knowledge,” publisher of the NTK books (What Your Nth Grader Needs to Know)” Core Knowledge Language Arts,” a preschool through fifth grade language arts program.
 You can download it for free, or purchase pre-printed materials at Amplify |

 CLE | “Christian Light Education,” a K-12 curriculum published by Christian Light Publications |

-CLP | (1) “Christian Liberty Press,” a Christian curriculum publisher(2) Christian Light Publications |
+CLP | (1) “Christian Liberty Press,” a Christian curriculum publisher (2) Christian Light Publications |

 CM | “Charlotte Mason,” 19th-century British educator; her theories |

-CoFA | “Childhood of Famous Americans” series, published by Simon & Schuster. |
+CoFA | “Childhood of Famous Americans” series, published by Simon & Schuster |

 CPM | “college preparatory materials” |

-CQLA | “Character Quality Language Arts,” a language arts curriculum published by Training for Triumph. |
+CQLA | “Character Quality Language Arts,” a language arts curriculum published by Training for Triumph |

 CS | “Christian school” |

-CSMP | “Comprehensive School Mathematics Program” may refer to either the name of a project that was responsible for developing curriculum materials or for the K-6 mathematics curriculum developed by that project |
+CSMP | “Comprehensive School Mathematics Program” may refer to either the name of a project that was responsible for developing curriculum materials or for the Buffalo State K-6 mathematics curriculum [Not Secure] developed by the CSMP Program |

 CW | “Classical Writing“ |

-CWP | “Challenging Word Problems” are supplemental materials for the Singapore Math curriculum , but they can be used with other math programs as well. |
+CWP | “Challenging Word Problems” are supplemental materials for the Singapore Math curriculum , but they can be used with other math programs as well |

 DG | “Daily Grams,” daily grammar review workbooks used in the Easy Grammar curriculum |